RedPandaProjects/STALKERonUE/Content/UltraDynamicSky/Blueprints/README.txt

       Both of these effects are influenced by Porosity.
 This input generally represents how porous/permeable the surface is.
 0 would be a surface like car paint or smooth plastic.
 1 would be something like rough concrete or sand.
 Without an input, Porosity will be derived from the input roughness.

+      Snow/Dust Coverage on Rotating Models

+      If you use the snow/dust coverage on a moving model, with Local Space or For Skeletal Mesh enabled, you'll notice the direction of the snow/dust coverage rotates with the model.
+This is because the local normal is what is used for effects in local space.

+      There is a component you can add to an actor which can correct for this.
+It's "Material Snow Dust Reorient".
+Add it as a child of the mesh, and on begin play add a dynamic material instance for the surface using the weather effects to the "Dynamic Material Instances" array on the component.

+      The component will periodically monitor the rotation of the model and if needed, start slowly reorienting the direction of the snow/dust coverage to face global up.
+The settings for the speeds and update periods for this are exposed on the component.

 -----
 DYNAMIC LANDSCAPE WEATHER EFFECTS
 -----